nameisntimportant/transport_catalog/README.md

 }
 ```
 Keys:
-- *"route_length"* is a nonnegative real number, route length measuring on roads in meters
+- *"route_length"* is a nonnegative integer, route length measuring on roads in meters
 - *"stop_count"* is a nonnegative integer, number of stops, through which runs a bus route
 - *"unique_stop"* is a nonnegative integer, the number of unique stops, through which the bus route
 - *"curvature"* is a nonnegative real number, the ratio of the shortest path between the stops of the route on the surface of the sphere (orthodromy) to the path measured by roads.
 It can be less than one only if chord tunnels are used.
 In all other cases, it is greater than or equal to one